dechevgfx/my-trading-book/my-trading-book/README.md

 ## Conclusion

-The Trading Idea Sharing App is designed to provide traders with a platform to share, exp
+The Trading Idea Sharing App is designed to provide traders with a platform to share their experiences in trading and their ideas.